 Find the Problem’s Root

 If I notice that I can’t focus and I don’t like anything, I stop.

 I set everything aside for a few minute or more so that I become aware of my state.

 I need to become aware of the fact that I’m not on the right track.
 I have to pause a little and start digging a little deeper and discover what triggered my negative feelings.

-Once I identified it, I’m free to regain my creative aura and keep going.
+Once I identified it, I’m free to regain my creative mojo and keep going.

 For me it’s not difficult to realise what triggered a bad mood, it’s more difficult to realise that I am in a bad mood and that it’s affecting my work.

 When things are not working out at all, leave everything aside and do something else instead.

 One thing that works for me is a good run.
 Or working out.